inobulles/flamingo/README.md

 - [x] Check for existing key in map literals.
 - [x] Indexing setters.
 - [ ] Static functions on classes (`static` qualifier) (should this be done with some kind of global singleton instance which always exists?).
+- [ ] External classes (I guess that's just gonna be a bunch of wrapper functions, I need to start working on Bob I think to figure out the requirements for this).

 For the first complete version of Flamingo (which I'll probably need for the full AQUA build system):